Advantages of taking longer routes to climb Kilimanjaro

 However, it is fine for experienced climbers and expert mountaineers to take shorter routes that range from five days to six days.

-Longer routes that take more days to complete are a guaranteed way to reaching the summit and come with a higher success rate.
-Not only that, but they are also safer too and scenic. safer,
+Longer routes that take more days to complete are a guaranteed way to reach the summit and come with a higher success rate.
+Not only that, but they are also safer too and more scenic. safer,

-It is common sense to take care of your body and not allowing it to strain and expose it to stress or even putting your health at risk?
+It is common sense to take care of your body and not allow it to strain and expose it to stress or even put your health at risk?

 Below are the Kilimanjaro success rates in accordance with how long it takes to climb Mount Kilimanjaro.